Quick Picks

 - For Wired Systems: Drill, screwdriver, cable management clips

-- For Wireless Systems: Ladder, smartphone for app setup (e.g., Ring Video Doorbell 3)
+- For Wireless Systems: Ladder, smartphone for app setup (e.g., Check Price on Amazon

 Tips for Best Results